How do you teach numbers to a toddler?

 As I sat at my dining room table watching my toddler make a mess of the oatmeal I had given her, she shouted with excitement “I have three blueberries!”

 For numbers, the end goal is to help with counting and to support the foundations of math comprehension.
 So we jumped right in with number recognition and counting everything including snacks and toys.
-The more I was able to show practical and relevant uses for what she was learning the better.

-Keep scrolling for activities and resources to teach numbers.
+Below you’ll find a list of activities and resources to teach numbers.

 This post contains affiliate links.
 Please see my disclosure page for more information.